Fender Stratocaster: 1954–1984

 This setting's characteristic tone is not caused by any electronic phenomenon—early Stratocasters used identical pickups for all positions.
 This "in between" tone is caused by phase cancellation due to the physical position of the pickups along the vibrating string.
 The neck and middle pickups are each wired to a tone control that incorporates a single, shared tone capacitor, whereas the bridge pickup, which is slanted towards the high strings for a more trebly sound, has no tone control for maximum brightness.

-On many modern Stratocasters, the first tone control affects the neck pickup; the second tone control affects the middle and bridge pickups; on some Artist Series models (e.g. Buddy Guy signature guitar), the first tone control is a presence circuit that cuts or boosts treble and bass frequencies, affecting all the pickups; the second tone control is an active midrange booster that boosts the midrange frequencies up to 25 dB (12 dB on certain models) to produce a fatter humbucker-like sound.
+On many modern Stratocasters, the first tone control affects the neck pickup; the second tone control affects the middle and bridge pickups; on some Artist Series models (e.g. Buddy Guy signature guitar), the first tone control is a presence circuit that cuts or boosts treble and bass frequencies, affecting all the pickups; the second tone control is an active midrange booster that boosts the midrange frequencies up to 25dB (12dB on certain models) to produce a fatter humbucker-like sound.

 Dick Dale was a prominent Stratocaster player who also collaborated with Leo Fender in developing the Fender Showman amplifier.
 In the early 1960s, the instrument was also championed by Hank Marvin, guitarist for the Shadows, a band that originally backed Cliff Richard and then produced instrumentals of its own.
 In December 1964, George Harrison and John Lennon acquired Stratocasters and used them for "Help!", and onwards.
 The double unison guitar solo on "Nowhere Man", was played by Harrison and Lennon on their new Stratocasters.

-After Jimi Hendrix started using the Stratocaster, Eric Clapton started using the Startocaster as well, on famous songs such as ”Layla”, “Wonderful Tonight” and ”Cocaine”, playing his famous 2-tone sunburst with maple fretboard Stratocaster Brownie and his famous black Strat made from multiple ‘50s Stratocasters Blackie.
+After Jimi Hendrix started using the Stratocaster, Eric Clapton started using it as well, on famous songs such as ”Layla”, “Wonderful Tonight” and ”Cocaine”, playing his famous 2-tone sunburst with maple fretboard Stratocaster Brownie and his famous black Strat made from multiple ‘50s Stratocasters Blackie.

 After the introduction of the Fender Stratocaster Ultra series in 1989, ebony was officially selected as a fretboard material on some models (although several Elite Series Stratocasters manufactured in 1983/84 such as the Gold and Walnut were available with a stained ebony fretboard).